KazuhitoT/lance/docs/src/guide/tokenizer.md

 ${system data directory}/lance/language_models
 ```

-It also supports configuring user dictionaries,
+It also supports configuring user dictionaries for Jieba and Lindera,
 which makes it convenient for users to expand their own dictionaries without retraining the language models.

 ## Language Models of Jieba